aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (lzhao4−stat6250): How to correctly execute nested DO loops?
 - Question (cyuan10-stat6250): How does SAS know where in the code is part of the Do loop and should be executed as such?
 - Answer (cyuan10-stat6250): The “Do” statement will start the loop and “End;” will stop the loop.
 Anything within the these two statements are part of the loop
+- Question (aalamri−stat6250):  In which case we can neither use the DO loop nor the DO UNTIL loop in order to perform iteration?